Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Illustrative energy system example

 Compared to the low-TAC design in \cite{sassModelCompendiumData2020}, the design identified in our study includes a heat pump but no heat storage.
 This difference is likely due to the removal of the electrical grid connection.
 Excess electricity produced by the CHP can no longer be exported to the grid and is instead converted into heat using the heat pump.
 The installed capacities are given in Table \ref{tab:capacities}.

-Version $13.0.0$ of the Gurobi optimizer \citep{gurobi} is used to solve all subproblems.
-For the design problem in the feasibility time-step heuristic, we set the `MIPGap' parameter to $0.005$, i.e., a relative optimality gap of $0.5 \%$, as solving the design problem to global optimality took prohibitively long, likely due to the large number of integer variables.
-Other than that, the default parameters were used.
-In total, seven iterations of the adaptive discretization algorithm (Section \ref{sec:method}) were required, i.e., seven realizations of the binary on–off variables were sufficient to cover all relevant uncertainty realizations.
+Version $13.0.0$ of the Gurobi optimizer \citep{gurobi} is used to solve all subproblems on a $16$-core/$16$-thread Intel Xeon Gold 6248R CPU with \SI{3.0}{\giga\hertz}/\SI{4.0}{\giga\hertz} base/turbo frequency and \SI{64}{\giga\byte} of RAM running Linux Ubuntu version $24.04.2$ LTS.
+For the design problem in the feasibility time-step heuristic, we set the `MIPGap' parameter to $0.005$, i.e., a relative optimality gap of \SI{0.5}{\%}, as solving the design problem to global optimality took prohibitively long, likely due to the large number of integer variables.
+This optimality gap only affects the costs of the identified candidate design, the robustness of the design was verified with the default optimality gap of \SI{0.01}{\%}.
+For the adaptive discretization algorithm (Section \ref{sec:method}), the feasibility tolerance, i.e., the value of the upper bound for which the design is determined robust, was chosen as $0.1$, and the optimality tolerance was chosen as $0.05$.
+In total, seven iterations of the adaptive discretization algorithm (Section \ref{sec:method}) were required until the algorithm terminated due to the upper and lower bounds converging, i.e., seven realizations of the binary on/off variables were sufficient to cover all relevant uncertainty realizations.
 This comparatively small number of discretization points is notable.
-With four installed components and twelve timesteps, the number of possible on–off combinations is $4^{12}$.
+With four installed components and twelve time steps, the number of possible on/off states is $2^{4 \cdot 12}$.
 The limited number of active discretization points is likely due to two factors.
-First, the boiler and CHP are externally supplied components and can therefore always be operated at maximum capacity, as their input energy is externally supplied.
-Second, the installed cooling storage allows demand to be shifted between timesteps, which reduces the number of distinct operational patterns required to cover the uncertainty realizations.
+First, the boiler and CHP are components with an unconstrained externally supplied input energy carrier and can therefore always be operated at maximum capacity.
+Second, the installed cooling storage allows demand to be shifted between time steps, which reduces the number of distinct operational patterns required to cover the uncertainty realizations.